Home > Gallery > My Models > Miscellaneous Polyhedra

 Johnson solids and their duals

 The non-uniform convex regular-faced polyhedra.
 There are 92 in total.
-Here are just two, and their duals.
+Here are just a few, and a couple of their duals.

 Zonohedra